 Monday.com Customer Reviews

 Previously known as Dapulse, Monday.com has a fiercely loyal following.
 Users rave about the desktop solution for its automations and ease of use.
-Many of our Monday.com business reviewers mentioned that the intuitive format makes it easy to get control of their processes and team workflows.
+Many Monday.com business reviewers mentioned that the intuitive format makes it easy to get control of their processes and team workflows.
 The primary complaints concern the mobile app, which Monday says is a focal point for 2020 upgrades.
 Although some users found it intuitive and useful, a few have complained of bugs.

 Both Basecamp and Monday.com have strong user interfaces and powerful tools.
 For project and task management, each has individual strengths that make it preferable in some situations.
 However, for small or growing businesses, especially those with remote workers, freelancers, or customers, either solution is a good choice.